 Research is an integral part of the Honors Program curriculum.
 Honors students work with faculty members of their choosing in two Honors tutorials.
 Often, students present their tutorial research at Marymount's Student Research Conference, or at external conferences, such as the Virginia Collegiate Honors Council or National Collegiate Honors Council conferences.

 Beginning in the junior year, Honors students conduct scholarly research in close consultation with a faculty mentor focusing on the topic of their Senior Honors Thesis.

-The Senior Thesis will typically be 30 pages, exclusive of scholarly apparatus, and 15 pages for creative/design projects.
+The Senior Thesis will typically be 30 pages, or 15 pages for creative/design projects.
 All Honors students are required to present and defend their theses before a committee consisting of the thesis advisor, a second reader, and the Honors director or his/her designee.
 Thesis defenses are open to the entire University community and are archived in the Honors Program office and on the Library and Learning Service website.

 Read about some of our Honors Program graduates' experiences below: